Ryan-Fried/Final_Project-Group1/README.md

 ### Data Cleaning and Analysis
 - R - Cleaning, preparing, and performing statistical analysis on data
-- Python - Primary coding language used throughout the project
+- Python - Used to connect to our database, perform the ETL process, and implement our Machine Learning models
 ### Database Storage
 - PostgreSQL - Database
 ### Machine Learning